alissa-huskey/python-class/docs/lessons/functions.md

 {{ leftcol }}

-Seperate multiple parameters with a comma.
+Separate multiple parameters with a comma.

 {{ rightcol }}